-The pain associated from a herniated disc is often steady and continuous.
+The pain associated with a herniated disc is often steady and continuous.
 Studies also show that the pain generally occurs only to one side of the body.
 Pain to both sides of the body may indicate multiple herniated discs which protrude into the spinal nerves at different points.

 Herniated Disc Diagnosis